Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On 14th May 1890, Eliza sadly passed away.

-The 1891 Census shows the recently widowed Charles and his daughter Fanny still living at Stubbings Cottage.
+The 1891 Census shows the recently widowed Charles, and his daughter Fanny still living at Stubbings Cottage.
 At the age of 52 Charles is still working as the Maidenhead Thicket gamekeeper.
+That same year Fanny was brutally beaten at her home by Henry Knight.
+On the 14th October 1891 the Maidenhead Advertiser reported:

 Eliza Jr is working as a domestic servant for the Wilkinson family at Auckland house in Surrey.